-Essentially, you'll follow a logical learning progression through six comprehensive modules - Introduction, Screenwriting, Directing, Editing, Cinematography, and Sound Design - entirely at your own pace.
+Essentially, you'll follow a logical learning progression through an introduction and five comprehensive modules - Screenwriting, Directing, Editing, Cinematography, and Sound Design - entirely at your own pace.

 This means you'll read through in-depth lessons; watch video tutorials and movie clips; get hands-on, guided experience with our integrated Mirror Program; and complete a series of written and video assignments for teacher review, culminating in your very own short film.

 Of course, along the way, you’ll have access to The Cantina, a social network we’ve designed exclusively for filmmakers to share projects and resources, swap ideas, form interest groups, and more.
 Here, you can interact with your peers and teachers, both publicly and privately via direct messages.
 You can even search for people who live near you, opening the door to potential collaborations.

 For a look at how all of these pieces fit together, check out our main page.

 Note that you'll upload your completed video assignments to a video hosting site like Vimeo or YouTube.
 Other assignments are written.
 For example, we ask that you create a short screenplay as your first assignment, and a later assignment involves the deconstruction and analysis of a feature-length indie film.
 These written assignments are uploaded directly to The Workshop.
 Generally, you’ll have a comprehensive, individualized review of your assignment, video or written, available within one week of posting, helping you become a better filmmaker as you work your way toward your final short film.